Victor/Victoria: Production

-The film's screenplay was adapted by Blake Edwards (Andrews' husband) from the 1933 German film Victor and Victoria written and directed by Reinhold Schünzel from an original story treatment by Hans Hoemburg.
+The film's screenplay was adapted by Blake Edwards (Andrews's husband) from the 1933 German film Victor and Victoria written and directed by Reinhold Schünzel from an original story treatment by Hans Hoemburg.
 According to Edwards, the screenplay took only one month to write.
 Andrews watched the 1933 version to prepare for her role.
 The film had been planned as early as 1978 with Andrews to star alongside Peter Sellers, but Sellers died in 1980 while Andrews and Edwards were filming S.O.B.
 (1981), so Robert Preston was cast in the role of Toddy.

 The costume worn by Andrews in the number "The Shady Dame from Seville" is in fact the same costume worn by Preston at the end of the film.
 It was made to fit Preston, and then, using a series of hooks and eyes at the back, it was drawn in tight to fit Andrews' shapely figure.
 Black silk ruffles were added to the bottom of the garment to hide the differences in height.
 The fabric is a black and brown crepe, with fine gold threads woven into it, that when lit appears to have an almost wet look about it.